amjack0/Ardumower-Project-Final-Repo/README.md

 # Getting started
 In our lawn mower project, our mobile base is Ardumower which is an open source platform.
 Details regaring the hardware can be found under; https://www.ardumower.de/index.php/de/

-# Hardware

 This package performs outdoor navigation.
 It can navigate in lawn while avoiding obstacles.
 This repo is made to run on a Ardumower, NVIDIA Jetson Nano with IMU (AdaFruit) and Hokuyo URG-04LX-UG01 lidar.
 Android GPS was also tested but NOT included in this repository.

+This ardumower was also tested for performing navigation through opencv but this was not implemented due to lack of computation power of jetson.
+Hence was tested on simulation using Urdfsim.
+This repo can be found under; https://github.com/rajchovatiya31/ardumower-simulation-urdfsim.git

 # Test Environment
 Ubuntu 16.04.6 LTS (Xenial) + ROS Kinetic